International Travel Guide

 If you want to plan ahead and save a few bucks, look into the Oyster Visitor Card (https://tfl.gov.uk/travel-information/visiting-london/visitor-oyster-card).
 This costs about £15 for two days and gives access to the London public transportation network.

-Keep in mind, you will have to make your way to Paddington to catch a train to Exeter.
+Keep in mind, you will eventually have to make your way to Paddington to catch a train to Exeter.
 So, you might consider a hotel within walking distance of Paddington Station!

 A few additional tips: